President and Chief Executive Officer

 Since the early 1990s, Charlie has given more than 200 professional presentations on organ and tissue donation and transplantation.
 His work has been published in several professional publications, including case studies in organ donor management, the use of APRV modes of ventilation in organ donors, CVVHD, and DCD.

 An active member of NATCO since 1996, he has chaired a number of committees, including the NATCO Introductory Course, Membership and Public Policy.
 He served on the Board of Directors as Secretary for two years, President-Elect and then as President from 2003-2006.

 He also served on various committees for UNOS (United Network for Organ Sharing), and was elected to serve as the first non-physician President of UNOS in 2010.
-Mr. Alexander conitues to remain activity on UNOS Committees and will again serve on the UNOS Board in 2017.
+Charlie continues to remain active on UNOS committees and served on the UNOS board in 2017.

-Mr. Alexander has held Board positions for various transplant related organizations including Donate Life Maryland (co-founder and Board Chair 2009), The Organ Donation and Transplantation Alliance, LifeNet Health Donation Board, Regenerations Technology Donor Services Board, and the Musculoskeletal Transplant Foundation Donation Board of Trustees.
+Charlie has held board positions for various transplant related organizations including Donate Life Maryland (co-founder and Board Chair 2009), The Organ Donation and Transplantation Alliance, LifeNet Health Donation Board, Regenerations Technology Donor Services Board, and the Musculoskeletal Transplant Foundation Donation Board of Trustees.

 His prior clinical experiences include working as a Registered Nurse in the Medical Intensive Care Unit (MICU) at The Johns Hopkins Hospital and the Trauma Resuscitation Unit (TRU) at The R. Adams Cowley Shock Trauma Center in Baltimore, Maryland.

-Mr. Alexander earned a B.S degree from the School of Marketing and Economics at Towson University, a B.S.N from Villa Julie College (now Stevenson University), a Master’s Degree in Nursing and M.B.A. from The Johns Hopkins University.
+Charlie earned a Bachelor of Science from the School of Marketing and Economics at Towson University, a Bachelor of Science in Nursing from Villa Julie College (now Stevenson University), a Master of Nursing and Master of Business Administration from The Johns Hopkins University.